-The surgery involves grinding up the fibroids and removing the pieces through small incisions.
-Dicing up the growth before removal may inadvertently be spreading cancerous material through the abdomen.
+Morcellators grind up the fibroids allow surgeons to remove the pieces through small incisions.
+Unfortunately, dicing up the growths before removal may inadvertently be spreading cancerous material through the abdomen.

 "Fibroid development is very common in 20 to 40 percent of women over the age of 35.
 A fibroid is a growth made of muscular tissue of the uterus and often is benign but fibroids can mask a cancer growth.
 Often doctors remove what they believe to be a fibroid and never have a test to determine if cancer was present," according to the petition.